 0. It is assumed that UE registered its capability for SL positioning and is provisioned with policies and parameters for SL positioning (when UE is out of coverage).
 It is assumed that located UEs registered its capability for SL positioning and capability for located UE at AMF.

 1. AMF is triggered to initiate location request for target UE.
 When target UE is determined unreachable, AMF compose list of located UEs based on last known target UE's location information.
+When there is any located UE’s information reported by UE1 before, AMF will include those located UEs in the list of located UEs for handling the location request.
 If there is no context available for the UE in AMF, AMF will reject the received location request.

 AMF selects LMF and send a location request for target UE to the selected LMF.
 In the location request, AMF includes a security container to protect the information to target UE.
 AMF may inform list of located UEs to LMF.